rhematt/rhematt.github.io/cv/index.md

 As a prominent forensic scientist, Dr Matthews is sometimes called to act as an expert witness in matters of digital forensics.

-He has presented evidence or assisted in the following cases:
+Dr Matthews has acted as an expert witness in the following matters:<sup>*</sup>
+- R v CAILES [2023] SADC 35 (14 Apr 2023).
 - R v CATALANO [2020] SADC 61 (22 May 2020).
-- R v CAILES [2023] SADC 1765 (7 Mar 2023)<sup>*</sup>.

-He has generated reports for the following matters:
+Dr Matthews has provided reports for the following matters:
+- Ey v Fairmont Homes, Commissioner for Consumer Affairs Tribunal (2023)
+- R v W (pseudonym), Queensland Magistrates Court (2023)
+- R v H (pseudonym), Queensland Magistrates Court (2023)
 - Private Client, Civil Matter, Queensland Magistrates Court (2022).
 - Australian Broadcasting Corporation (2022).
 - Mawson Lakes Football Club v Adelaide Footy League, Tribunal (2020).
 - Royal Society for the Prevention of Cruelty towards Animals, (2017).

-He has provided advice in the following matters:
+Dr Matthews has provided advice in the following matters:
+- Review into the Inquest of Michael Cross, Queensland (2023)
 - Private Client, Queensland Motor Accident Insurance Commission (2023).
 - Private Client, not disclosed (2022).
 - Private Client, not disclosed (2020).
 - Private Client, not disclosed (2017).
 - News Limited, (2018).
-- News Limited, (2017).
+- News Limited, (2017)

 * Every effort has been made to confirm the accuracy of the citation; however, it is acknowledged that errors may be present as a result of unreported judgments.